iit-cs429/main/assignments/assignment0/Setup.md

 2. Learn git by completing the online training course at <http://try.github.io>.

 3. Install the Python/SciPy stack on your computer (if you haven't already) by follwing the instructions here: <http://continuum.io/downloads>.
+We'll be using Python 2.7, **not** Python 3.

 4. Install Git
   - Windows: